mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic.md

               triggers: []
 ```

-URL Rewrites Triggers can be specified in a similar way.
+URL Rewrite Triggers can be specified in a similar way.
+The Tyk Operator example below is the equivalent for the advanced triggers example included in the [configuring the URL rewriter in the Tyk Classic API Definition](#tyk-classic) section above.

 ```yaml {linenos=true, linenostart=1, hl_lines=["26-49"]}
 apiVersion: tyk.tyk.io/v1alpha1